ivanp7/prompt/README.md

 The output is long, so a terminal multiplexer or a terminal with vertical scrolling is required.
 Terminus font or another programming font with extra glyph support is recommended.

-Recommended usage of this prompt is to set your shell's own prompt to empty string, and print this prompt on a separate line right before the command input line.
+Recommended usage of this prompt is to set your shell's own left prompt to empty string, and print this prompt on a separate line right before the command input line.

+`remote.sh` is a helper script doing some of the work for `remote.py`, setting environment variables for everything except status, path, exit code, and execution time.

-Main features of the prompt:
+## Main features of the prompt

 1. Is controlled by environment variables.
 The prompt does not analyze shell state by itself,